-The “teeth-chattering-cold” winter is upon us, and both you and your feathered friends will no doubt feel the effects of it.
+Winter weather can be challenging especially for birds.
+Our feathered friends will no doubt feel the effects of cold, snow-filled days.
 Birds need water in winter, just as they do any time of year, but providing it for them when it’s freezing out can be a challenge.
-So what can you do to keep your birds with a fresh supply of water in their bird bath when the mercury plummets?
+So what can you do to keep your birds with a fresh supply of water in their birdbath when the mercury plummets?

 Why Birds Need Help Your Help In Winter

-While birds can—and do—melt snow and ice to drink, liquid water is safer and easier for them.
-Melting snow requires energy, energy which they need to forage for food when sources are scarce.
-Drinking barely melted water cools a bird’s body temperature, making them sluggish and more vulnerable to predators, cold snaps, and other threats.
-If you keep your bird bath from freezing, however, birds will happily visit the easy water source and you will enjoy a wide range of feathered guests all winter long.
+While birds have the ability to consume melting snow, doing so requires energy that they would otherwise use to search for food in scarce conditions.
+Moreover, drinking partially melted water can lower their body temperature, rendering them sluggish and more susceptible to predators, cold snaps, and other endangerments.
+However, if you prevent your bird bath from freezing, birds will happily visit this convenient water source, allowing you to enjoy a wide variety of feathered guests throughout the winter season.

 6 Easy Tips to Keep Your Bird Bath From Freezing

-There are different, easy steps that can keep your bird bath from freezing.
-How many steps you need to take and their effectiveness will depend on just how cold it gets and how long cold snaps last, but every drop of water you can offer to birds will be helpful.
-Prepare your bath for chilly nights as soon in the season as possible.
+There are several simple steps to prevent your birdbath from freezing.
+The number of steps needed and their effectiveness will depend on the severity of the cold and the duration of cold snaps.
+However, every bit of water provided to birds is beneficial.
+Prepare your bath for chilly nights as early in the season as possible.

 - Position for Warmth.
 Move the bath into a sunny spot where it can absorb solar heat and it will stay liquid for longer.
 At the same time, be sure it is positioned near a windbreak for added protection.

 - Darken the Surface.
 Darker surfaces absorb heat more efficiently.
 Adding a few black river rocks, a black plate, or a sheet of black plastic to the bottom of the bath’s basin can help the water absorb heat and stay liquid.